Top Highest Rainfall Places in India

 7. Coorg, Karnataka

-Coorg, also known as Kodagu, is a beautiful hill station in Karnataka known for its coffee plantations and misty landscapes.
+Coorg also referred to as Kodagu, is a stunning hill station in Karnataka renowned for its lush coffee plantations and enchanting misty landscapes.
 The region receives heavy rainfall during the monsoon season, with an annual average rainfall of about 3,500 millimeters (137.8 in).
 The lush green hills and waterfalls of Coorg make it a popular tourist destination.

 8. Itanagar, Arunachal Pradesh